 The Scottish Government has designated the National Walking and Cycling Network as a national development in the third National Planning Framework.
-The development of a strategic network of well-maintained long-distance paths and trails through Scotland will enhance visitor and recreation experiences for all users, as well as supporting active travel and improving health and well-being.
+The development of a strategic network of well-maintained longdistance paths and trails through Scotland will enhance visitor and recreation experiences for all users, as well as supporting active travel and improving health and well-being.
 Scottish Natural Heritage, along with Sustrans and Scottish Canals, are leading this project.

-The Park's move towards low carbon energy generation will continue to be delivered through support for smaller renewable energy developments across a range of technologies of our busiest lochshores is a priority to encourage everyone to make the most of the recreational opportunities the National Park offers.
-You can find out more about this work at www.thisisyourpark.org.uk
+The Park's move towards low carbon energy generation will continue to be delivered through support for smaller renewable energy developments across a range of technologies

 The Your Park project has at its heart a desire to encourage everyone to make the most of the outdoors in the National Park, whether they come to camp or simply to visit for the day.
-Transforming the experience on some
+Transforming the experience on some of our busiest lochshores is a priority to encourage everyone to make the most of the recreational opportunities the National Park offers.
+You can find out more about this work at www.thisisyourpark.org.uk